hbabar1215/medical-codex-pipeline/README.md

 ## python script to process npi
 `python npi_processor.py`

-### 6. Understanding .gitignore
-The `.gitignore` file is crucial for this course because it tells Git which files to ignore and NOT upload to GitHub.
-This is especially important for:

-#### Why We Use .gitignore:
-- **Large Dataset Files**: Medical coding datasets (LOINC, ICD-10, HCPCS) can be 100MB+ and exceed GitHub's file size limits
-- **Licensing Concerns**: Some medical datasets have usage restrictions and shouldn't be publicly shared
-- **Repository Performance**: Keeps the repository lightweight and fast to clone/download
-- **Privacy**: Prevents accidental upload of sensitive data files

 #### What We're Ignoring:
 Our .gitignore specifically excludes our input and output files as they are large: